 Patent Applications Published in 2006

-Categorizing objects, such as documents and/or clusters, with respect to a taxonomy and data structures derived from such categorization (20060242147)
+Categorizing objects, such as documents and/or clusters, concerning a taxonomy and data structures derived from such categorization (20060242147)

 – DMOZ as an example of a taxonomy that could be used in a probabilistic hierarchical inferential learner